-Here’s how to find out if the Nest will work with your HVAC system.
+Here’s how to determine if the Nest will work with your HVAC system.

 The good news is that Nest made its thermostat to work with many different 24-volt systems, including older ones.

-This includes heating and cooling systems that run on:
+This involves heating and cooling systems that run on:

 • Natural gas